How to Recognize a Job Scam

 Your instincts are the most powerful protections.
 If something about a job offer, job description or even an interview doesn’t feel right, trust your gut and walk away.

 For more information, visit https://www.binghamton.edu/ccpd/students/employment-scam.html.
-AND the CCPD Job Scam Warning page.
+AND check out the CCPD/Fleishman Center page.

 Questions?
 Contact the Help Desk at 607-777-6420 or email@example.com.